-My name is Shirley Porter, and I am a Registered Psychotherapist who has been providing trauma counselling for almost 30 years.
+My name is Shirley Porter, and I am a Registered Psychotherapist who has been providing trauma counselling for more than 30 years.
 Throughout my career, my goal has been to try to demystify Post-Traumatic Stress Disorder (PTSD) and Trauma Therapy for both my clients, and the therapists I have taught and supervised.

 Surviving the Valley: Trauma and Beyond.

 For more than a decade I searched for an easy-to-read book that I could give to my clients - for between our counselling sessions - to help them to understand and cope with their PTSD symptoms.
 I wanted to find a book that would take into account the fact that trauma survivors who are dealing with severe PTSD symptoms, needed straight-forward, non-triggering information that would: